cscorley/dissertation/chapters/3_method/2_study.md

 For the first two Research Problems, there does exist various datasets and benchmarks for each [@Dit-etal_2013; @Moreno-etal_2014; @Kagdi-etal_2012;
 @Linares-Vasquez-etal_2012].
-However, *Research Problem 3* (RP3) introduces a
-complication to using these benchmarks.
-RP3 requires high overlap of the benchmarks.
+However, \crp introduces a complication to using these benchmarks, requiring high overlap of the benchmarks.
 The overlap of these benchmarks is small or non-existent, making it difficult to determine whether a technique is performing well because of the approach or if it happens to just be a challenging query for that technique.
 We have created our own benchmark fit for evaluating both an FLT and DIT.

 The 6 subjects of our studies vary in size and application domain.
 BookKeeper is a distributed logging service\footnote{\url{http://zookeeper.apache.org/bookkeeper/}}.